ariel-patricio/Data-Analytics-Project/Global Retail Store/README.md

 ## Technology Use

-Source: Data in Excel format
-Tech Stack: Power BI and Power Query
+Excel (for the Data Source, Power Query, and Power BI

 <br/>